In Major Shift, Mormon Church Rolls Back Controversial Policies Toward LGBT Members

 "While we cannot change the Lord's doctrine, we want our members and our policies to be considerate of those struggling with the challenges of mortality," the church said in its message, released during a general conference leadership session of the First Presidency in Salt Lake City.

-A press release issued by the church attributed the policy change to "continuing revelation."
+A news release issued by the church attributed the policy change to "continuing revelation."

-The church said that going forward, "immoral conduct in heterosexual or homosexual relationships will be treated in the same way."
+The church said that "immoral conduct in heterosexual or homosexual relationships will be treated in the same way."

 But some took issue with that line, as the LDS church does not recognize same-sex marriage as being the same as a heterosexual marriage, which it calls "eternal marriage."